aidanmcinern/proj_beta/README.md

 - 3D modeling and animations.
 - Best practice for backend structuring, including Express API
 - Database paradigms i'd otherwise only read about like NoSQL and GraphQL.
-- DevOps best practices, including security, CI/CD and containerization.
+- some DevOps best practices, including security, CI/CD and containerization.

 The website is pretty lightweight - and by opting for free tier services (where possible) in Azure, the cheapest option in ChatGBT (3.5) and open source,the running cost of the site is around €2/month.